TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 15/Deuteronomy 15.1.md

 ---

-At the end of every seven years thou shalt make a release.
+At the end of every seven years you shall make a release.